sirgalleto/hue-screen-ambiance/README.md

 ## Configuration

-- Set the name of the lights.
+- Set the name of the lights in `index.js:5`.

+## TODO

+- [ ] Clean the code.
+- [ ] Improve the color compatility.
+- [ ] Changue the screenshot cycle geting the file instead save the file and get the file again with fs.